ResponsiveImagesCG/newsletters/RICG-newsletter-2015-01-23-oops.md

 [http://blog.cloudfour.com/when-to-use-picture-for-resolution-switching/](http://blog.cloudfour.com/when-to-use-picture-for-resolution-switching/)

-I am an ass.
+The only butt here is me.
 The extension has been uninstalled.
 My deepest apologies to the Cloud Four team.

 —eric